 - calculate TAM based on this data

-[the same goes for volumetric consumption, when we talk about coffee shops, bars, or other commodity markets.
-Use ounces/litres/pounds instead of pieces]
+[the same goes for volumetric consumption when we talk about coffee shops, bars, or other commodity markets.
+Use ounces/liters/pounds instead of pieces]

-What’s great about this approach is that it not only clears things up for you giving you a tangible perspective but it is also a reliable set of data for a pitch.
-Investors are more likely to trust companies (especially if we’re talking about startups) who are able to prove their point and showcase the potential success of their endeavour.
+What’s great about this approach is that it not only clears things up for you giving you an objective perspective but it is also a reliable set of data for a pitch.
+Investors are more likely to trust companies (especially if we’re talking about startups) who can prove their point and showcase the potential success of their endeavor.

 Real sales approach

-In this approach it is impossible to isolate a specific audience, but it is possible to realistically estimate: at what price and in what volume individual products are sold over the billing period.
+In this approach, it is impossible to isolate a specific audience, but it is possible to realistically estimate: at what price and in what individual volume products sold over the billing period.
 This approach allows you to analyze information in all its dynamics.